-As a Plan Sponsor or Plan Administrator, you are responsible for reviewing and approving participant loan and distribution requests, including Required Minimum Distributions (RMDs), and ensuring vesting data records are accurate.
+As a Plan Sponsor or Plan Administrator, you are responsible for reviewing and approving participant distribution requests, including Required Minimum Distributions (RMDs), and ensuring vesting data records are accurate.
 This guide walks you through how to manage these requests, what actions you may need to take, and how to support your employees through special circumstances like disability.

 Who This Applies To